fberbert/gpt-review-text/README.md

 ## License

 This project is licensed under the MIT License.
-See https://opensource.org/licenses/MIT for details.
+See [LICENSE](LICENSE) for details.